 Graduates with a degree in Business Management have many career options:

 Lawrence Tech's Bachelor of Science in Business Administration includes up to 30 credits of elective coursework.
-Students use these electives to concentrate on courses that will help them achieve their professional goals.
-While students can work one-on-one with their academic advisor to customize an individualized concentration, formal concentrations include:
+Students use 15 credits of these electives to concentrate on courses that will help them achieve their professional goals (including at least one communication course).
+Students use the remaining 15 credits to earn one of the following professional Majors:

 Classes begin each September, January, and May.
 The Office of Admissions should receive completed application packages no later than two weeks before start of classes.
 The application package includes: